Retained Donors (Prior Year Renewals)

 Step-by-Step Example

-Enter lapsed recapture
+Model lapsed donor recapture

-Enter new acquisition
+Set new donor acquisition targets

 Real-World Use Cases

-Campaign Midpoint Assessment
+Campaign Midpoint Assessment in August

 Common Mistakes to Avoid